 Breathe was the second study that I went through with my Bible study group next door.
 We did this study in the Spring, when end-of-the-school-year madness starts to ensue.
 Intentionally not nearly as in-depth as the previously-mentioned studies, Breathe is a lesson in the Sabaath and how to make space for it in your own life.
 Lacking the daily “homework” assignments that you might find in a typical study, Breathe is organized more like a journal, allowing you time and space to meditate on what you are learning about God’s call for rest.
 The video sessions are short and easy to fit into a busy week.
 Because I think that rest and margin and self-care and intimacy with God are all vital to any anxiety-battling strategy, this study is perfect for anyone who needs the space to find those things.

-Ready, by Heather Dixon (that’s me – eek!)
+Ready: Finding the Courage to Face the Unknown, by Heather Dixon (that’s me – eek!)

 Have you done any of these studies?
 If so, let me (and anyone reading in the comments) know how they helped you battle anxiety.